Kuborros/PlayableSpade/README.md

 Currently this mod only supports Classic Mode.
 An Adventure Mode update is possible, but not planned as of yet due to the amount of spritework needed.

+If you wish to try Adventure Mode regardless (might be bit broken), you can enable it using a config flag.
+Enabling adventure takes a game restart to take effect.

 Credits:

 - [Kubo](https://bsky.app/profile/kubo.catbat.rocks)  - Code